ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 ### Pythonic Usage via USD

-first of all. if you setup the resolver via the AyonUsd addon usd will automaticly use it as the default resolver so every time you call a resolver AyonUsdResolver will be used.
+first of all. if you setup the resolver via the AyonUsd addon usd will automatically use it as the default resolver meaning every time you call a resolver AyonUsdResolver will be used.

 but you have a bit more fine grain controle if you want to.